ggruenhagen3/coselens/README.md

 * pall: p-value for differential selection in all substitutions (pmis and ptrunc).
 * pind: p-value for differential selection in small indels.
 * pglobal: Fisher's combined p-value for pall and pind.
+* qall: q-value of pall using Benjamini-Hochberg correction
 * qglobal: q-value of pglobal using Benjamini-Hochberg correction.

 Note that the Fisher’s combined value of pglobal/qglobal may be too conservative if the sensitivity of the pall or pind test is low.
 In our experience with cancer somatic mutation data, the indel test (pind) only reaches acceptable sensitivity levels if the sample size is large (>100) and indels are frequent.
 Otherwise, the low sensitivity of the indel test results in non-significant values of pglobal, despite the presence of substantial differential selection on substitutions.
 Thus, we recommend using pall/qall to assess significance of differential selection on substitutions, while restricting pglobal/qglobal to datasets with large sample sizes and genes in which indels are the main subject of selection.